 In many ways, 2018 was the year of mirrorless and 2019 was the year it firmly established itself as both the present and future of photography.
 Sales of mirrorless cameras outpaced the once-mighty DSLR, and the last stalwarts of the DSLR market, Nikon and Canon, both doubled down and further innovated their new mirrorless ranges via both firmware updates and new releases.

-And while the EOS R is the headline of the year for Canon, it’s thanks to the strength of its improving EOS M range of APS-C-format mirrorless cameras that the company has quietly climbed the mirrorless sales rankings and become the market leader.
+But while the EOS R and now the EOS RP headline Canon’s full-frame mirrorless range, it’s thanks to the strength of its improving EOS M range of APS-C-format mirrorless cameras that the company has quietly climbed the mirrorless sales rankings and become the market leader.

 But, of course, Canon still makes some great DSLRs and compact cameras, as well.
 In this guide we’ll round up our picks for the best Canon cameras for a range of different subjects.

 Best Canon camera for low light

 - High-quality electronic viewfinder

 The Canon EOS R is a very capable camera.
 In the right hands, it captures plenty of detail with good exposure and attractive colours.
 And while it’s AF system isn’t the best (nor the worst) at tracking fast-moving subjects, it focuses with confidence in low light conditions.

 This is helped along by the EOS R’s AF system, which is sensitive down to an impressive -6EV.
 That means it can focus in near darkness.
 And in our tests, it could do just that.

 What’s more, the Digic 8 processing engine enables Canon to claim that the R has the World’s fastest AF system, with focus acquisition at just 0.05secs.

 - Strong AF system